Governance

 Elections

 Want to get involved with the leadership of your College?
-Consider participating in the 2023 elections.

-Timelines and election details are mentioned below — watch this space for more updates.
+Consider participating in future elections — watch this space for more updates.

 Current elections